May 15, 2020

 As a result, no business or consumer-facing IoT solution currently provides WebRTC out-of-the-box.

 Suppose the source device can read video files.
 We can build a pipe bend (GStreamer demuxer) to separate outgoing traffic into audio and video data streams.
-The data is decoded via h264 (video) and Opus (audio) down the pipeline and delivered to the target device — namely, its video and audio output components, or to the cloud, where it can be analyzed using Machine Learning algorithms.
+The data is decoded via h264 (video) and Opus (audio) down the pipeline and delivered to the target device—namely, its video and audio output components, or to the cloud, where it can be analyzed using machine learning algorithms.

-...and more.
+With WebRTC and GStreamer, we can build smarter home automation and enterprise security systems and more.
 Below you will find a list of embedded software development projects which can potentially use GStreamer:

 Dmitry Zhadinets is an embedded software development specialist at Softeq.
 With a PhD degree in Speech Analysis and Synthesis and over ten years of experience in embedded system development, Dmitry is involved in multiple enterprise-grade CCTV projects, and is particularly interested in media file transfer technologies.
 He has been in the IT industry since 2002.